 Any form of self-injury is a sign of bigger issues that need to be addressed.
 If you feel your child is self-injuring themselves, be gentle.
 Let them know that they are not alone and that there is help.
 Start by consulting your pediatrician or other health care provider.
 While there is no one-size-fits-all approach to treatment, therapy will help get to the root of some of the emotional pain.

 If you’re injuring yourself, or have thoughts of self-injury, reach out for help.
 Talk to someone you trust — such as a friend, trusted adult, school counselor, nurse or teacher.
-Or call the National Suicide Prevention Lifeline 1-800-273-TALK (1-800-273-8255) for support or advice at any time of the day or night.
+Or call the 988 Suicide & Crisis Lifeline at 988 for support or advice at any time of the day or night.

 This is the first step to successful treatment.
 If you suspect a friend is self-injuring, encourage them to seek help or offer to go with them to seek help — or be there while they call the National Suicide Prevention Lifeline.